Find out which services and goods relating to welfare are exempt from VAT, and if welfare services and goods that you provide can be exempt from VAT.

 - items provided to children by playgroups or nurseries, such as picture books, crayons and toys, when these are provided by the playgroup in connection with the care

 But, any goods that can be separated from an exempt welfare service, or are not provided in connection with such a service, are not exempt.

 3.5 Services supplied by welfare providers that are exempt from VAT

-Not all services supplied by welfare providers exempt from VAT.
-Exemption applies only to the welfare services detailed in paragraph 2.
+Not all services supplied by welfare providers are exempt from VAT.
+Exemption applies only to the welfare services detailed in section 2.

 4. Welfare providers and VAT registration

 You are required to register for VAT when the value of your taxable supplies exceeds the VAT registration threshold.
-If you provide welfare services see paragraph 3 it is likely that the majority of your supplies will be exempt, and you may not be required to register for VAT.
+If you provide welfare services see section 3, it is likely that the majority of your supplies will be exempt, and you may not be required to register for VAT.